top of page

 Other research

-Finally, I have a long-standing interest in developing non- or minimally invasive measures of physiological function in free-living populations of rodents.
+I have a long-standing interest in developing non- or minimally invasive measures of physiological function in free-living populations of rodents.
 Prior work utilized fecal extracts proved to be a reliable indicator of adrenal function but this approach is limited to using relatively stable compounds such as steroids or thyroid hormones.
 I am particularly interested in developing urine-based assays to expand the physiological repertoire available for analysis.

 bottom of page